-Find out more about the BA Video Design for Live Performance from students and staff in the video above
+Find out more about BA Video Design for Live Performance in this video

 BA (Hons) Video Design for Live Performance